 With an abundance of air hockey tables on the market, we had to evaluate features that influence a purchase decision.
 We carefully researched the options available to curate a list of the best air hockey game tables that offers value for the money spent.
 Some criteria we assessed include:

 - Stability: we looked for features such as structural integrity and cross-legged supports.
 Air hockey games can get intense and players may accidentally put some weight on the table without realizing it.

 - Level playing surface: finding tables that had built-in levelers is vital for creating a fair playing surface to prevent the puck from slipping into one particular area.

 - Motor: the required power depends on the size of a table, with portable tables needing a motor that’s as little as 12V and larger tables with motors upward of 100V.

 - Design: part of the excitement that comes from air hockey are the lights and sounds that go with it.
 Portable tables usually don’t come with the extras, but with the larger sizes, we wanted to select air hockey tables that enhanced the game with electronic scoreboards, LED lights, and arcade sounds.

 Still trying to decide on the best air hockey table for you?
 Take a look at these frequently asked questions before you buy.

 Q: How does an air hockey table work?

 Air hockey tables have a fan powered by an electric motor that blows air up through holes in the surface of the table.
 This creates a cushion of air for the puck to glide on, so it moves across the tabletop with ease.

-Air hockey tables typically last between five to eight years.
+Air hockey tables typically last between 5 to 8 years.